sasiananth1984/XM-Excercise/xm-company-form/README.md

 6) Send Mail code added - File Name ---app\Http\Controllers\CompanyFormController.php - Execute Mail Function-Uncomment - Line 55.

 7) Chart Files are added
-Laravel has the most extensive and thorough [documentation](https://laravel.com/docs) and video tutorial library of all modern web application frameworks, making it a breeze to get started with the framework.

 ## Security Vulnerabilities